Click on the question to get the answer!

 How should I fill in the expendable supplies budget?

-How shall I fill in the literature budget?
+How should I fill in the literature budget?

 Can the grant funds be transferred to my private account?